-Did you think you were going to be the beneficiary of a loved one’s estate and have recently discovered that the will submitted to probate did not contain what you expected.
+Did you think you were going to be the beneficiary of a loved one’s Connecticut estate and have recently discovered that the will submitted to probate did not contain what you expected?
 While many people can be frustrated or disappointed with the outcome of a loved one’s estate, this does not always prompt a valid will contest.
-As a Connecticut will contest attorney might inform you, you need to have reasonable standing to move forward with a claim like this and have legal grounds on which to allege the will should be contested.
+As a Connecticut will contest lawyer might inform you, you need to have standing to move forward with a claim like this and have legal grounds on which to allege the will should be contested.
 Note that the rules related to how a will must be created and executed in order to be valid are found in C.G.S. § 45a-250 and 45a-251.

-It you are a beneficiary of an estate and a will contest has recently been filed, you need to contact an attorney to ensure that your rights are fully protected.
+It you are a beneficiary of an estate and a will contest has recently been filed, you need to contact someone with experience to ensure that your rights are fully protected.
 You may need support in the entire process of estate distribution and in submitting evidence either to defend or challenge the will contest.

 Simply being disappointed with the verbiage inside the will does not render it invalid.
 There are, however, numerous grounds for challenging the validity of a trust or a will.
 These include: